BCN Research Opportunities

 - PSYCHOLOGY 491 HONORS CONTRACT – PSYC 484 or PSYC 485; approval of instructor

 Opportunities for research will be posted outside of the advising office (Milner Hall Room 205) as they are received.
-Updated information will be posted on this page, as well.
-After you’ve spoken to a faculty member about participating in their research lab, bring one of the above contracts to the professor and then bring it to the Advising office during walk-in hours during the dates listed below.
+After you’ve spoken to a faculty member about participating in their research lab, bring one of the above contracts to the professor and then bring it to the Advising office during walk-in hours (see the advising tab for forms and information).

 Talk to an Undergraduate Research Ambassador and learn how to get started and get the most from your Honors and/or Research experiences from a student’s point of view!